eldoghry/vts/README.md

 - check if the employee has a positive balance in the selected leave category, if not -> display error message
 - validate request is meet HR rules, if not -> display error message
-- if valid, the request is saved, and an email is sent to the manager for approval.
+- if valid, the request is saved, deduct employee balance and an email is sent to the manager for approval.

+7- return back to employee home page with a success message.

 ### Links & Reference